Wave Pool was proud to present, 1,954 Miles, a group show curated by our third and final Curatorial Resident, Harry Sanchez Jr.

 A Purposeless Play

 Inspired by John Cage’s words stated in his 1957 Experimental Music lecture, he described music as "a purposeless play" which is "an affirmation of life – not an attempt to bring order out of chaos nor to suggest improvements in creation, but simply a way of waking up to the very life we're living".
 Galindo and Harris’ work embody the ideas of Cage’s interaction with the alternative, experimental, unconventional and avant-garde.
-Each artist will have a separate performance on the opening night of the exhibition.
-The objects used and left behind after each performance will act as the exhibition in the gallery space to reiterate the experience of the performance as the true art.
+Each artist had a separate performance on the opening night of the exhibition.
+The objects used and left behind after each performance acted as the exhibition in the gallery space to reiterate the experience of the performance as the true art.

 7PM Performance by Mark Harris | Messthetics